TEIC/Jenkins/README.md

 these are available from a tar archive at `jenkins_home`, so you simply need to issue `tar xfz jobs.tar.gz` within this directory to put everything in place.
 Click "Reload Configuration from Disk" for the changes to take effect.

-Once you're set up, remember to backup/keep your data directory `/your/jenkins_home` so whenever you start a new container, it will inherit the job data and configuration.
+Once you're set up, remember to back up/keep your data directory `/your/jenkins_home` so whenever you start a new container, it will inherit the job data and configuration.

 ## Content Security Policy (CSP)